-Your coverage will begin at 12:01 a.m. on the latest of:
+You pay 100% of the cost of your coverage.
+Coverage will begin at 12:01 a.m. on the later of:

-- the date you are eligible for coverage;

-- the date you apply for coverage; or
+- the date you are eligible for coverage, if you apply for insurance on or before that date; or - the date you apply for insurance, if you apply within 31 days after your eligibility date.

-- the date Unum approves your application, if evidence of insurability is required.

-WHEN CAN YOU APPLY FOR COVERAGE IF YOU DID NOT APPLY OR DECLINED WHEN YOU WERE FIRST ELIGIBLE FOR COVERAGE OR YOU VOLUNTARILY CANCELLED YOUR COVERAGE?
+WHEN CAN YOU APPLY FOR COVERAGE IF YOU APPLY MORE THAN 31 DAYS AFTER YOUR ELIGIBILITY DATE OR IF YOU VOLUNTARILY CANCELLED YOUR COVERAGE AND ARE REAPPLYING?

-You can apply for coverage at any time.
+You can apply for Group 2 coverage at anytime during the plan year.
 Evidence of insurability is required.

 Your coverage will begin at 12:01 a.m. on the date Unum approves your application.